Sugar Cookies

 Instructions

-5. Freezer-Friendly Instructions: The Cookie Dough can be Frozen for up to 3 Months: Roll the dough into balls, let set on a baking sheet in the freezer, then place in a sealable bag and press out as much air as possible.
-When ready to bake, thaw them in the fridge until they are soft enough to flatten, and then bake.
-To Freeze After Baking: Let the cookies cool completely and store in an airtight container separating layers with parchment paper or aluminum foil.
-Before serving, remove the cookies from the container and let them come to room temperature.
+- Freezer-Friendly Instructions: The cookie dough can be frozen for up to 3 months.
+Roll it into balls, freeze on a baking sheet until firm, then transfer to a sealable bag with the air pressed out.
+Thaw in the fridge until soft enough to flatten, then bake as directed.
+The baked cookies can also be frozen.
+Cool completely and store in an airtight container with parchment or foil between layers.
+Let them come to room temperature before serving.

 Nutrition Information